 The Affirmation of Commitments (AoC) is a 2009 bilateral agreement between the US government and ICANN.
 After the IANA agreement is terminated, the AoC will become the next target for elimination since it would be the last remaining aspect of a unique United States oversight role for ICANN.

-Elimination of the AoC would be simple matter for a post-transition ICANN, since the AoC can be terminated by either party with just 120 days’ notice.
-The CCWG Stress Test Work Party addressed this contingency since it was cited in prior public comments.
-The CCWG evaluated the contingency of ICANN unilaterally withdrawing from the AoC against existing and proposed accountability measures, including:
+Elimination of the AoC as a separate agreement would be simple matter for a post-transition ICANN, since the AoC can be terminated by either party with just 120 days’ notice.
+The CCWG-Accountability Stress Test Work Party addressed this contingency since it was cited in prior public comments.
+The CCWG-Accountability evaluated the contingency of ICANN unilaterally withdrawing from the AoC against existing and proposed accountability measures, including:

 Preserving ICANN commitments from the AoC, including sections 3,4,7, and 8 as well as commitments cited in the section 9 reviews.

-Bringing the four AoC review processes into ICANN’s .
+Bringing the four AoC review processes into ICANN’s Bylaws.

 All of the other sections in the AoC are either preamble text or commitments of the US Government.
-As such they don’t contain commitments by ICANN, and so they cannot usefully be incorporated in the .
+As such they don’t contain commitments by ICANN, and so they cannot usefully be incorporated in the Bylaws.

 Each of the above measures is addressed below.

-The AoC-based reviews and the commitments ICANN has made are being added to the ICANN as part of the IANA Stewardship transition process.
-It is possible that once adopted as fundamental , ICANN and the NTIA could consider mutually agreed changes to or ending of some or all of the AoC, since in some respects it will no longer be necessary.
+The AoC-based reviews and the commitments ICANN has made are being added to the ICANN Bylaws as part of the IANA Stewardship transition process.
+It is possible that once adopted as fundamental Bylaws, ICANN and the NTIA could consider mutually agreed changes to or ending of some or all of the AoC, since in some respects it will no longer be necessary.

-In reviewing this suggested approach to incorporating the AoC commitments in the , the community should consider the degree to which it finds the suggestions implementable and reasonable.
-The concepts outlined through these changes, rather than the specific drafting quality or precision, are the points to consider at this stage in the CCWG’s work.
+In reviewing this suggested approach to incorporating the AoC commitments in the Bylaws, the community should consider the degree to which it finds the suggestions implementable and reasonable.
+The concepts outlined through these changes, rather than the specific drafting quality or precision, are the points to consider at this stage in the CCWG-Accountability’s work.

-2.7.1 Preserving ICANN Commitments from the AoC
+Preserving ICANN Commitments from the AoC

+[Note: All bylaw text will need significant attention from the Legal Team once the mechanism and power have been decided upon.
+Legal counsel has not taken on review of this text at this time.]